LLNL/radiuss-spack-testing/docs/sphinx/spack-pipeline-feature.rst

 Random failures
 ---------------

-Sometimes, some jobs will fails for reasons that have not been explored yet, mainly because those bugs are not reproducible.
+Sometimes, some jobs will fail for reasons that have not been explored yet, mainly because those bugs are not reproducible.

 As an example: